The vaginal ring (NuvaRing) is a small soft, plastic ring that you place inside your vagina.

 - If used correctly, the vaginal ring is more than 99% effective.

 - One ring provides contraception for a month, so you don't have to think about it every day.

 - You can continue to have sex when the ring is in place.

-- It is still effective if you have vomiting or diarrhoea.
+- Unlike the pill, the ring still works if you have sickness (vomiting) or diarrhoea.

-- It may ease premenstrual symptoms, and bleeding will probably be lighter and less painful.
+- The ring may ease premenstrual symptoms, and bleeding will probably be lighter and less painful.